Small Intestinal Bacterial Overgrowth: What to Know

 - Common die-off symptoms during treatment may include fatigue, headaches, muscle pain, dizziness, nausea, and flu-like symptoms.

-- My approach focuses on improving sleep, exercise, diet, and stress management, with probiotics being beneficial.
+- My approach focuses on improving sleep, exercise, diet, and stress management, with a particular emphasis on the benefits of probiotics.

 - If symptoms persist, consider mind-body techniques to reduce chronic stress.